reinanami/SteGojo/README.md

 **README**

-SteGojo is an encryption software that allows you to store your secrets within Gojo, your favorite idol.
-But be warned, some sneaky features may expose an inevitable fate of his d-.
+SteGojo is an encryption program that allows you to store your secrets within Gojo, your favorite idol.
+But be warned, some sneaky features may expose an inevitable fate of...
+On a real note, please do not look at secret.txt unless you are willing to spoil Jujutsu Kaisen for yourself big time.